 Sunday In Brooklyn has been a big hit in New York and is one of the latest NYC sensations to step foot into the London market.
 They are located in Westbourne Grove, a short 10-minute walk away from Notting Hill, and have brought their highly celebrated brunch menu across the pond.
 London is the first international branch for the New York Williamsburg favourite and has been quite the talk of the town.

-Brunch at Sunday In Brooklyn
+Weekend Brunching at Sunday In Brooklyn

-The Food: What We Ordered
+The Food at Sunday In Brooklyn: What We Ordered

 Sunday Pancakes (single £9 / double £14 / triple £18)

 What started the hype for Sunday In Brooklyn?
 These pancakes.
-We were both going to get a double stack each but the staff warned us about the gigantic size of the pancakes and recommended we share instead.
+We were both going to get a double stack each, but the staff warned us about the gigantic size of the pancakes and recommended we share instead.
 So we decided to go with a triple stack to share between the two of us.
-Even then, it’s still a lot of pancakes and perhaps having a single each would have been the better decision!
+Even then, it’s still a lot of pancakes, and perhaps having a single each would have been the better decision!

 Latte (£4)

 After an underwhelming experience with the pancakes, thankfully, the coffee was not bad.
 The coffee was generally smooth to taste, featuring a full-bodied flavour and a decent hit.
-I do like the cup & saucer which I think is quite cute!
+I do like the cup & saucer, which I think is quite cute!

 Cutting straight to the chase, we feel that Sunday In Brooklyn in London has been overhyped and wouldn’t recommend getting out of your way to try it.
 While everyone’s raving about the pancakes being the best thing on the menu, we find it mediocre at best.
-We haven’t been hearing plenty of praises for their other dishes on the menu either which I think is a real shame.
+We haven’t been hearing plenty of praises for their other dishes on the menu either, which I think is a real shame.
 Perhaps in New York, they’re a real deal.
 But for London, unfortunately, it’s a pass for us.

 Halal Status